The Architecture of Agency Volume 6 The Tariff Illusion

 Five Rationales, Five Collapses

 Every tariff comes wrapped in a rationale.
-Strip away the rhetoric and look at what each one actually says.
+Strip away the rhetoric and look at what each one says.

 1. Protecting domestic industries.
 The sales pitch: foreign competition will destroy our industries; tariffs keep them alive and protect jobs.
 The reality: a tariff is a polite way of saying “we will force you to pay more so an inefficient producer can avoid improving.”
 Every extra dollar you pay to protect one job in steel is a dollar taken from countless other jobs in the industries that use steel.
 The protected industry survives; downstream industries and consumers bleed.
 The jobs “saved” stand in front of the camera.
 The jobs destroyed — spread across every firm whose inputs just got more expensive — never existed to be photographed.